Coretta Scott King: LGBT equality

 In August 1983, in Washington, D. C., she urged amendment of the Civil Rights Act of 1964 to include gays and lesbians as a protected class.

 In response to the Supreme Court's 1986 decision in Bowers v.
 Hardwick that there was no constitutional right to engage in consensual sodomy, King's long-time friend, Winston Johnson of Atlanta, came out to her and was instrumental in arranging King as the featured speaker at the September 27, 1986, New York Gala of the Human Rights Campaign Fund.
 As reported in the New York Native, King stated that she was there to express her solidarity with the gay and lesbian movement.
 She applauded gays as having "always been a part of the civil rights movement".

+In 1993, during a press conference, she asked President Clinton to end discrimination prohibiting gays and lesbians from serving in the military.

 On April 1, 1998, at the Palmer House Hilton in Chicago, King called on the civil rights community to join in the struggle against homophobia and anti-gay bias.
-"Homophobia is like racism and anti-Semitism and other forms of bigotry in that it seeks to dehumanize a large group of people, to deny their humanity, their dignity and personhood", she stated.
+"Homophobia is like racism and antisemitism and other forms of bigotry in that it seeks to dehumanize a large group of people, to deny their humanity, their dignity and personhood", she stated.
 "This sets the stage for further repression and violence that spread all too easily to victimize the next minority group."

 On March 31, 1998, at the 25th anniversary luncheon for the Lambda Legal Defense and Education Fund, King said: "I still hear people say that I should not be talking about the rights of lesbian and gay people, and I should stick to the issue of racial justice. ...
 But I hasten to remind them that Martin Luther King, Jr., said, 'Injustice anywhere is a threat to justice everywhere.' ...
 I appeal to everyone who believes in Martin Luther King, Jr.'s, dream to make room at the table of brotherhood and sisterhood for lesbian and gay people."
 On November 9, 2000, she repeated similar remarks at the opening plenary session of the 13th annual Creating Change Conference, organized by the National Gay and Lesbian Task Force.

 In 2003, she invited the National Gay and Lesbian Task Force to take part in observances of the 40th anniversary of the March on Washington and Martin Luther King's I Have a Dream speech.
-It was the first time that an LGBT rights group had been invited to a major event of the African-American community.
+It was the first time that an LGBTQ rights group had been invited to a major event of the African-American community.

+In 2004, during a university lecture at Richard Stockton College of New Jersey, she affirmed her support for same-sex marriage.

 Her funeral was conducted by Bishop Eddie Long, which has been criticized by then-NAACP chairman Julian Bond who refused to attend it, stating that he "just couldn't imagine that she'd want to be in that church with a minister who was a raving homophobe".